adriankubinyete/logging-js/README.md

 something_else()
 // <wont return anything>

-// we can make it return something by registering a transport to it

-const something_logger = logging.getLogger('something') // we want the "something" root
+// we can make it return something by registering a transport to it's root const something_logger = logging.getLogger('something') // we want the "something" root something_logger.addTransport(console_t) something_logger.addTransport(file_t)
-something_logger.addTransport(console_t)
-something_logger.addTransport(file_t)